sql-bi/docs/_mydocs/contoso-data-generator/config-json.md

 - **CutDateBefore**, **CutDateAfter**: (datetime optional parameters) the 2 parameters allow to create data starting from a day different from January 1st  and ending on a date different from December 31st.
 Data before CutDateBefore and after CutDateAfter is removed

-- **CustomerFakeGenerator**: (int) number of fake customers.
-If > 0, customers.rpt file is ignored and a number of fake customers are generated.
+- **CustomerFakeGenerator**: (int) number of full random customers.
+Only used during tests for speeding up the process.

 - **DaysWeight** (section)